wsaada19/CommunityQuests/README.md

 Use this parameter to restrict quests to specific worlds.
 All worlds in the list will be able to participate in quests.
 When no value is provided for worlds then the quest will be enabled in every world.

-### materials (DEPRECATED use objectives instead)

-Optional parameter for the following quest types: blockbreak, blockplace, donate, enchantitem, craftitem and consumeitem.
-If the field is empty or nonexistent then all blocks will be considered.

-### entities (DEPRECATED use objectives instead)

-Optional field for the following quest types: mobkill, projectilekill and catchfish.
-If empty or not used, all mob types will be included.

-### type (DEPRECATED use objectives instead)

-The quest type, see here for a list of types:

-### goal (DEPRECATED use objectives instead)

-The amount you'll need to complete to finish the quest.
-To run a collaborative quest a goal is required even if you have a questDuration set.

 ### disableDuplicateBreaks